logo

 By now you may have realised that I am more than a little obsessed with themed restaurants.

-There was the hospital and Hello Kitty themed restaurants in Taipei, the dog cafe and cat cafe in Seoul and the Obama and midget themed restaurants in the Philippines.
+There was the hospital and Hello Kitty themed restaurants in Taipei, the dog cafe and cat cafe in Seoul, the hedgehog cafe in Japan, and the Obama and hobbit themed restaurants in the Philippines.

 It’s safe to say that themed restaurants have now become my “thing” and upon arriving at a new destination the first thing I do is scout out a list of crazy and unique things to do.